knative/docs/serving/samples/helloworld-java/README.md

    xxxxxxx-ingressgateway   LoadBalancer   10.23.247.74   35.203.155.229   80:32380/TCP,443:32390/TCP,32400:32400/TCP   2d
    ```

+   **Note**
+   If your cluster is new, it may take sometime for the service to get asssigned an external IP address.
+Instead of rerunning the command, you can add `--watch` to the command below to view the component's status updates in real time.
+Use CTRL+C to exit watch mode.

-1. To find the URL for your service, use
+1. To find the URL of your service, use:

    ```shell
    kubectl get ksvc helloworld-java \